kleinicke/MatchL1L2/README.md

 At the end I run `postprocess.py` to further sort out some problematic data.

 The code was used to create a dataset to learn the retrieval process with an Invertible Neural Network.

+For questions and remarks, feel free to contact me at kleinicke@stud.uni-heidelberg.de